ayano590/mini-project/README.md

 The API then looks up all events linked to them, be it festivals, concerts and the like.

-The genres, artists and events are then saved in their respective tables with PostgreSQL.
+The genres, artists and events are then saved in their respective tables with PostGreSQL.

 The user is asked to provide an artist name, in order to get the events and an image, if there is one.
 The image is saved into the project folder.